ipfs/newsletter/README.md

 ## This repo

-- Stores the drafts for past weekly roundups, posted elsewhere - the blog, email, and so on;
+- Stores the final versions for past weekly roundups, posted elsewhere - the blog, email, and so on;
 - Tracks issues related to the roundups in the [issues](https://github.com/ipfs/weekly/issues/);
 - Stores tools used to make the roundups